mboeh/rmqdriver/README.md

 * `bind QUEUE EXCHANGE ROUTINGKEY`: Bind the queue to the named exchange with the given routing key.
 * `unbind QUEUE EXCHANGE ROUTINGKEY`: Unbind the queue.
 * `list`: List created queues.
-* `drain QUEUE SINK`: Begin consuming messages from the queue in the background.
+* `drain QUEUE SINK`: Consume all messages currently on QUEUE into SINK.
 Currently the only sink available, `default`, goes to stdout.
+* `tail QUEUE SINK`: Start consuming messages on QUEUE into SINK.
+Stops with Ctrl-C.

 ## Todo